-In this section we seek to find the transmission rate β and the recovery rate α from either synthetic or preprocessed real-world data.
+In this section, we aim to identify the transmission rate β and the recovery rate α from either synthetic or preprocessed real-world data.
 The methodology that we employ to identify the transition rates is described in Section 3.2.
+Meanwhile, the methods we utilize to preprocess the real-world data are detailed in Section 3.1.2.